197th Air Refueling Squadron: Air defense mission

-In 1954, the unit was reassigned to Air Defense Command (ADC), with a new mission of Air Defense of the Phoenix area.
-The prop-driven Mustangs were replaced by F-86A Sabre day fighters, and the squadron was re-designated as the 197th Fighter-Interceptor Squadron.
-On 2 October 1957, the Arizona Air National Guard 197th FIS was authorized to expand to a group level, and the 161st Fighter-Interceptor Group was established by the National Guard Bureau.
-The 197th FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 161st Headquarters, 161st Material Squadron (Maintenance), 161st Combat Support Squadron, and the 161st USAF Dispensary.
+In 1954, the unit assumed a new mission of air defense of the Phoenix area.
+The prop-driven Mustangs were replaced by North American F-86A Sabre day fighters, and the squadron was redesignated the 197th Fighter-Interceptor Squadron.
+On 2 October 1957, the 197th was authorized to expand to a group level, and the 161st Fighter Group was established.
+The 197th becoming the group's flying squadron.
+Other elements assigned into the group were the 161st headquarters, 161st Material Squadron (Maintenance and Supply), 161st Air Base Squadron, and the 161st USAF Dispensary.

 The F-86A Sabre day fighters were replaced in 1958 by the all-weather/day-night F-86L Sabre Interceptor aircraft, and in 1960, the 197th was one of three selected ANG units to receive F-104A Starfighter interceptors from the ADC active-duty interceptor forces.
-The Copperheads, as a result of the national recognition as one of the best air defense units in the nation, were chosen to fly the new high performance jet fighter.

-The 161st FIG was called into active service in November 1961 as the construction of the infamous "Berlin Wall" pushed the world to the brink of war.
-Within a month after mobilization, 750 personnel and 22 197th FIS F-104 aircraft were in place at Ramstein Air Base, West Germany as the unit took up flying daily air defense patrols at the edge of the Iron Curtain.
+The 161st Group was called into active service in November 1961 as the construction of the infamous Berlin Wal" pushed the world to the brink of war.
+Within a month after mobilization, 750 personnel and 22 197th F-104 aircraft were in place at Ramstein Air Base, West Germany as the unit took up flying daily air defense patrols at the edge of the Iron Curtain.
 With world tension easing, the squadron returned home in August 1962.

 Transport mission

-With the return to Arizona, the unit was reassigned from ADC to the Military Air Transport Service (MATS) in October 1962.
+With the return to Arizona, the unit was reassigned from ADC to the Military Air Transport Service in October 1962.
 The Mach-2 Starfighters were exchanged for large, 4-engined C-97G Stratofreighters with a mission of worldwide transport of personnel, supplies and equipment.
-The 197th Air Transport Squadron (later Military Airlift Squadron) flew missions to the Caribbean, Europe, Japan, South Vietnam, Thailand and Australia.
-During the height of the Vietnam War, the squadron routinely flew trans-Pacific medical evacuation missions from hospitals in South Vietnam, Japan, and the Philippines of wounded servicemen and women to the United States, being designated as an Aeromedical Transport Squadron.
-In 1969 the Military Airlift Squadron designation was returned and the unit again flew scheduled transport missions for Military Airlift Command (MAC).
+The 197th Air Transport Squadron (later 197th Military Airlift Squadron) flew missions to the Caribbean, Europe, Japan, South Vietnam, Thailand and Australia.
+During the height of the Vietnam War, the squadron routinely flew trans-Pacific medical evacuation missions from hospitals in South Vietnam, Japan, and the Philippines of wounded servicemen and women to the United States, being designated the 197th Aeromedical Airlift Squadron.
+In 1969 the military airlift squadron designation was returned and the unit again flew scheduled transport missions for Military Airlift Command.

 Air Refueling

 In 1972, military requirements resulted in a change in mission when the group was reassigned from MAC transport duties to the Strategic Air Command (SAC).
-Under SAC the group became an Air Refueling unit, being with the air refueling version of the C-97 transport, the KC-97 Stratofreighter.
-Familiarity with the aircraft led to a smooth transition from MAC to the new refueling mission.
+Under SAC the group became an air refueling unit, being with the air refueling version of the C-97 transport, the KC-97 Stratofreighter.
+Familiarity with the aircraft led to a smooth transition to the new refueling mission.
 In 1977, SAC announced that Air National Guard refueling units would begin to upgrade to the Boeing KC-135 Stratotanker.
 The 197th Air Refueling Squadron has been flying the KC-135 for almost 40 years.